-In October, many students experience homesickness, increased academic work load, relationship issues, and anxiety.
+rk load, relationship so far this semester issues, and anxiety.
 Spend a few minutes identifying your biggest challenges so far this semester.
 How will you work to overcome those challenges?
 What resources will help you to do this?

 Faculty Voices: THE VALUE OF OFFICE HOURS